-Sixteenth Section Principal Fund - This fund is used to account for the generation of revenues and expenditures associated with sixteenth section lands that are legally required to be accounted for in the Sixteenth Section Principal Fund.
-Those revenues include but are not limited to, sales of non-renewable resources, easements, interest on investments, loans to the district, and transfers.
+Sixteenth Section Principal Fund - This fund is used to account for the generation of revenues and expenditure associated with sixteen section lands that are legally required to be accounted for in the Sixteenth Section Principal Fund.
+Those revenues include but are not limited to, sales of nonrenewable resources, easements, interest on investments, loans to the district and transfers.